alexandrevcar/jquery-treegrid-full/README.md

 # jquery-treegrid-full
-TreeGrid Full plugin for jQuery
+TreeGrid Full plugin for jQuery with search